rkok/xdcc-rk/README.md

 ## Notes

 This software has been written as a development exercise and comes with no warranty.
 Use it at your own risk.
-Moreover, the developer is not responsible for any illecit use of it.
+Moreover, the developer is not responsible for any illicit use of it.